ArashAh/version_control_workshop/part-1.md

     git status
     ```

-    ❓ You see uncommitted changes, can you verify what changes are to be committed?
+    ❓ 11.
+You see uncommitted changes, can you verify what changes are to be committed?
+Aren't these the changes that were left as a result of the previous uncommit action?

     - commit:
     ```bash